moo-man/WFRP4e-FoundryVTT/docs/pages/advanced/lore.md

 {: .question}
 > I want to add a "Lore of Ice" that is linked to "Azyr" Wind and has the following effects:
 >
-> Ice Spells inflicting Damage cause the target to become _Chilled_ for one minute, reducing their Agility by 10 and their Movement by 1 (down to minimum od 3).
+> Ice Spells inflicting Damage cause the target to become _Chilled_ for one minute, reducing their Agility by 10 and
-> Target can suffer from only one _Chilled_ Effect at a time.
+> their Movement by 1 (down to minimum of 3).
+Target can suffer from only one _Chilled_ Effect at a time.

 ```js
 Hooks.once("init", () => {